Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Michigan has six wins against the spread in seven games this season.

-- The Wolverines have an against the spread record of 4-1 in their five games when favored by 4 points or more so far this season.

-- Michigan's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Michigan's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

 - When Michigan scores more than 18.7 points, it is 6-1 against the spread and 7-0 overall.